Danko-Lab/tutorials/PRO-seq.md

 technologies are particular powerful because they provides a genome-wide readout of gene and lincRNA transcription, and the location and relative activities of active enhancers and promoters that regulate gene transcription.

-Danko lab generally uses PRO-seq.
-This tutorial describes the basic analysis pipeline used in the Danko lab.
+The Danko lab generally uses PRO-seq.
+This tutorial describes the basic analysis pipeline used in the <a href="http://www.dankolab.org">Danko lab</a>.

 Basic experimental design
 -------------------------